 Do fragmented days stress you out?
 Do things take you longer to accomplish because you consider everyone’s feelings?
 How do you avoid burnout?

-My book, The Quiet Rise of Introverts: 8 Practices for Living and Loving in a Noisy World, is available for pre-order on Amazon now.
+My book, The Quiet Rise of Introverts: 8 Practices for Living and Loving in a Noisy World, is available on Amazon now.
 I’d love it if you’d check it out.:)